rachittshah/text_tokenizer/readme.md

     print(f"Chunk {i}: {len(chunk)} tokens")
 Replace "path/to/your/text/file.txt" with the path of the file you want to process.
 ```

+## To Do:

+- [ ] Allow users to use it as a CLI
+- [ ] Add Cost Estimator for commerical LLMs
+- [ ] Add rate limiters which could be set by users

 Dependencies
 - nltk